Mayur62987/ROS-challenge/README.md

 ROSbot challenge
-This project served as a learning tool for ROS kinetic The challenge involved navigating an unknown environment using a Husarion ROSbot 1 The ROSbot is to navigate within the shortest time and distance without colliding with any obsticales
+This project served as a learning tool for ROS kinetic The challenge involved navigating an unknown environment using a Husarion ROSbot 1 The ROSbot is to navigate within the shortest time and distance without colliding with any obstacles

 ![image](https://user-images.githubusercontent.com/73953831/159933152-c4102aea-eb6a-47d8-ab07-9615177344a0.png)